Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 - calendar synchronization (google or another)
 - synchronization with social nets and media (FB, instagramm, VK, snapchat)
 - sms services
-- synchronization with wallet ??? credit card ???
+- synchronization with wallet, credit card
--

 ### 2.3.2.
 Change Impacts
 The A change:
--hairdresser recording system
++ hairdresser recording system
--system for recording clients to supervisors
++ system for recording clients to supervisors
--system of a reminder about the time of the visit (no need to call customers) -the market of beauty services
++ system of a reminder about the time of the visit (no need to call customers)
++ the market of beauty services
--the sistem of appointment
++ the sistem of appointment

 <a name="functionalspecifications"></a>
 ## 3. Functional Specifications